backdrop-contrib/ip_geoloc/README.txt

 good to proceed.
 Don't worry about any of the configuration options for now, the defaults are fine.

-4. At Structure >> Blocks put the block "Map showing locations of 10 most recent visitors" in the content region of all or a selected page.
+4. At Structure >> Blocks put the block "Map of 20 most recent visitors" in the content region of all or a selected page.
 View the page.
 That marker represents you (or your service provider).
 Clicking the marker reveals more details.

 5. Enable the Views and Views PHP (http://drupal.org/project/views_php) modules.
 Then have a look at Structure >> Views for a couple of handy Views, e.g. the "Visitor log", which shows for each IP address that visited, its street address, as well as a local map.
-Or "Visitor log (lite)", which combines nicely when put on the same page with the "Map showing locations of 10 most recent visitors".
+Or "Visitor log (lite)", which combines nicely when put on the same page with the block "Map of 20 most recent visitors".
 Modify these views as you please.